© 2026 WXPR

 Available On Air Stations

-April winter storm forecasted to bring a mix of snow, sleet, and ice across northern Wisconsin.
+Numerous schools closed as April winter storm forecasted to bring a mix of snow, sleet, and ice across northern Wisconsin

 Highest ice amounts of 0.25 to 0.5 inches will be possible over portions of central to far northeast Wisconsin.
-When combined with gusty winds, power outages and broken tree limbs will be possible, as well as ice-covered spots on roads during the Thursday morning commute.
+When combined with gusty winds, power outages and broken tree limbs will be possible, as well as ice-covered spots on roads during the morning commute.
+The evening commute could also be impacted over northern WI as the wintry mix continues into this evening.

 Highest ice amounts of 0.25 to 0.5 inches will be possible over portions of central to far northeast Wisconsin.
-When combined with gusty winds, power outages and broken tree limbs will be possible, as well as ice-covered spots on roads during the Thursday morning commute.
+When combined with gusty winds, power outages and broken tree limbs will be possible, as well as ice-covered spots on roads during the morning commute.
+The evening commute could also be impacted over northern WI as the wintry mix continues into this evening.

 Gus Kaiser is a meteorologist with the National Weather Service Green Bay.